fanniedelavelle/Makeitshe/README.md

 ## This extension aims to replace certain male words with their female counterparts.

+## INSTALL
+- `npm install`

+## BUILD
+- `npm run build`

 ## Steps to test:
+1. Install and build
-1. Upload the folder unzipped to google chrome extensions in Developer mode.
+2. Upload the `dist` folder unzipped to google chrome extensions in Developer mode.
-2. After changes, Reload extension. in chrome://extensions/
+3. After changes, Reload extension. in chrome://extensions/

 ## TODO ##